 This guide and our experience-based tips for the best Colosseum tickets and tours will give you all the information that you need in order to easily plan your visit.
 Find out!

 Good to know: The Colosseum is located in the center of Rome, so getting here is simple.
-You can simply walk here in about 20-30 minutes from the historic city center or take a metro if coming from further.
+You can simply walk here in about 20-30 minutes from the historic city center (the best place to stay in Rome!) or take a metro if coming from further.

 However, Colosseum tickets must be bought before your visit!
-Booking a few days in advance is highly recommended, especially if you want to be able to pick a time slot.
+Booking at least a few days in advance is highly recommended, especially if you want to be able to pick a time slot.
+If visiting in the peak season, book as soon as you can.

 Colosseum Tickets – Best Options